 Ideas for Safe & Fun Fall Gatherings

 The Fall season was made for campfires, Sunday drives in the country, all things pumpkin, and time with loved ones getting cozy.
-With social distancing mandates and restricted gathering guidelines in place, Fall gatherings this year will require some creative planning – and we’re here to help spark some ideas!
+Keeping pandemic precautions in mind, Fall gatherings this year may require some creative planning – and we’re here to help spark some ideas!

 Hosting at Home or in Your Neighborhood